-Though long overlooked, it is also increasingly understood that the defence of natural habitats is fundamental in combatting climate change.
-Living systems such as forests, meadows, mangroves and salt marshes remove and store large amounts of carbon from the air - they offer 'natural climate solutions' for the planetary ills we face.
+Though long overlooked, it is also increasingly understood that the defence of natural habitats is fundamental to combating climate change.
+Living systems such as forests, meadows, mangroves, and salt marshes remove and store large amounts of carbon from the air - they offer 'natural climate solutions' for the planetary ills we face.

 Part I. Self-study online